 You need to ensure that your complaint is received by the University within 10 working days of the response provided at stage 1.

-Your complaint will be acknowledged by the Quality and Enhancement Office and if your complaint has been received in time and your concerns can be reviewed through the Student Complaints Procedure, it will be sent to the relevant school or service for investigation.
+Your complaint will be acknowledged by the Quality Management Office and if your complaint has been received in time and your concerns can be reviewed through the Student Complaints Procedure, it will be sent to the relevant school or service for investigation.
 You will receive information about how we will investigate your complaint.

 A written response will be sent to you, normally within 30 working days from the date the investigator is appointed.